 - Social and emotional learning are integrated throughout the day.

-- Specials are provided in a modified schedule in the homeroom classroom or outside.
+- Specials are provided in a modified schedule where social distancing can be maintained.

-- Teachers provide instructional materials for at-home learning.
+- Teachers provide instructional materials for remote learning.

 - Teachers provide instructional materials for subject areas.
 Students apply their learning and preview new content.